1

 Bicyclists

 Bicyclists and other cyclists are defined by NHTSA as riders of two-wheel, non-motorized vehicles, tricycles or unicycles powered solely by pedals (NHTSA, 2020).
 Often, other small motorized micromobility conveyances, such as e-bikes and scooters, are also considered bicyclists.
-Bicyclists are highly overrepresented, being involved in 150 fatal and serious injury crashes in Colorado in 2022.
+Year after year, bicyclists are overrepresented in fatal and serious injury crashes in Colorado.
 A primary strategy in reducing bicyclist crashes is creating infrastructure that separates bicyclists from motor vehicle traffic, such as bicycle-only lanes and detached bicycle paths.
 Other strategies include educating both bicyclists and drivers on best behaviors through programs such as Bicycle Colorado’s Shift Driving training course and advocating for state laws that protect bicyclists such as the Colorado Safety Stop.

 Read the Vulnerable Road User Assessment